basharast/ImMobile/development/ExtensionsTemplate/README.md

 you can include this file and access to the APIs, if you want more you can simply expose more.

+## Code Optimizaion
+For some cases better to keep the optimizition off

+however, no rule, you need to try, the main project compiled with /MDd

+if you want to enable optimizition from:

+- Project Settings
+- Optimizaion
+- Choose `/O2` (Favor Speed)

+then you need to adjust extra option to compile:

+- Project Settings
+- Code Generation
+- Set `Basic Runtime Checks` to `Default`

 ## Easy Testing

 The project has post command to copy the dll to extensions folder if ImMobile installed and it will run the app

+the code below already added, you don't need to add it again

 ```batch
 if exist "%LOCALAPPDATA%\Packages\immobile-c789_eyr0bca9nc39y\LocalState\extensions" (